previsionio/r-sdk-app/README.md

 This repo contains 2 important files :
 - app.R : the source code of the shiny application
 - packages.txt : list of packages that are required by the application

+Note that this code is made to work on the 11.3.1 version of Prevision.io